probuse/andela-lab4/README.md

     It returns dict: dictionary of the form {'count': int, 'index': int}
     The count key shows the number of binary search iterations And the index is the position of the value.

+### google_home.html
+    This is an html file that returns the google landing page of google.
+    This file uses the google.css file
+    For this file to work properly, it has to be in the same folder/directory as the google.css

+### google.css
+    This is the css file for the google_home.html